by Jean Tessier

 Mocking allows you to isolate a class or method and test it in isolation.
 You replace all of its collaborator with mocks that essentially simulate the normal environment of the SUT (System Under Test).
 Mocks replace the SUT's DOCs (Depended-On Components) and give you fine control on how the SUT interacts with its environment and what messages it gets back from it.

-jMock focuses on explicitly specifying the behavior of the mocks using a specialized DSL (Domain-Specific Language) embeded in the Java code.
+jMock focuses on explicitly specifying the behavior of the mocks using a specialized DSL (Domain-Specific Language) embedded in the Java code.
 The notation takes some getting used to, but it makes the specification of behavior stand out in the test code.

 EasyMock takes a record/replay approach.
 You first train the mock by making the expected method calls on it yourself.
 You then switch the mock into replay-mode before exercising the SUT.
 Specifying the behavior is just regular method calls on a typed Java object.